nilium/ruby-snowdata/README.md

     puts "Our vertex:\n#{stringify_vertex a_vertex}"

-    # For kicks, let's create an array.
+    # Create an array of 64 vertices:
     some_vertices = Vertex[64]

     # And set all vertices to the above vertex.